liferay/liferay-frontend-projects/README.md

-Module Loader
+AMD Module Loader
 =====

-Supports JavaScript modules only, but with groups, combo url and conditional loading.
+Supports loading modules via combo URL.
+Modules can be loaded automatically when some other module is being triggered, but only if some condition is met.

 How to build it?
 -------------